SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Akram9.md

 ## Background

 A third-year mechanical engineering student, I grudgingly came across programming and Python about five years ago in school, and after getting a hang of it, programming stuck with me.
 I came across open source about two years back, but never properly contributed.
-Being more interested in changing my laptop’s OS, I destroyed its hard drive distro-hopping, the last one being FreeBSD.
+Being more interested in changing my laptop's OS, I destroyed its hard drive distro-hopping, the last one being FreeBSD.
 From then on, I have been using WSL on Windows 10, occasionally testing some distros in the back.
 Apart from my operating system, most of what I use is open source.

 As for astronomy, I am more interested in physics than engineering, and actually plan to turn my career towards it eventually.
 Taking my shift to physics seriously, I came across SunPy and PlasmaPy, and chose SunPy to start with.
 This is the first time I have contributed to an open source project, apart from just reporting issues.
 In SunPy, I find an opportunity to use and increase my abilities, which I believe will be quite helpful for me in the long run, while also contributing to a community project that impacts many people worldwide.